Proton Holdings: 2010s

 On 24 May 2017, parent company DRB-HICOM announced plans to sell a 49.9% stake in Proton to Zhejiang Geely Automobile Holdings.
 Eventually, DRB-HICOM also sold 51% controlling-stake in Lotus to Geely, and the remaining 49% stake to Etika Automotive.
 The definitive agreement was in July 2017.
 Proton had owned Lotus since 1996, and largely struggled to turn the fortunes of the sports car maker around.
 Nonetheless, in late 2016, Lotus announced their first operating profit in over 40 years.
 Their presence in Proton is said to not affect Japanese auto manufacturers due to being in the market for a very long time.
 Still, many of Proton's cars benefitted from the Lotus relationship, with the Satria GTi specifically mentioned by car reviewers as possessing good handling traits.
-Subsequent Proton models all received "Lotus Tuned" input.
+Subsequent Proton some models received "Lotus Tuned" input.

 Proton recruited Yoshiya Inamori as the vice president of manufacturing, who had previously been involved with Proton back in the 80s when it was founded during his time in Mitsubishi from April 1982 until July 2017.

 On 29 September 2017, DRB-HICOM announced changes to the board of Proton Holdings Berhad.
 Following the signing of a Definitive Agreement with China's Zhejiang Geely Holding Group Limited on 23 June 2017, the Chinese carmaker acquired 49.9% equity in Proton.
 The announcement on 29 September saw a new board of directors put in place in Proton Holdings, Proton Edar (the local distribution arm) and Perusahaan Otomobil Nasional Sdn Bhd (PONSB).

 Three nominees from Geely Holding joined the boards; Daniel Donghui Li, the Executive VP and CFO of Geely Holding; Dr Nathan Yuning, the Executive VP of International Business of Geely Holding, and Feng Qing Feng, the Group VP and CTO at HK-listed Geely Auto.
 DRB-HICOM are represented by Dato' Sri Syed Faisal Albar, who chairs the boards, and Amalanathan Thomas and Shaharul Farez Hassan.
 Both are part of the senior management team at DRB-HICOM.
 On the same day, Dr Li Chunrong joins PONSB as CEO.
 Dr Li is the third foreigner to head Proton.
 Between 1993 and 1997, the early years of Proton, two different Japanese nominees of their partners, Mitsubishi Motors Corporation, led the carmaker.

+2020s

+On 29 April 2024, Proton announced the opening of a R&D centre at the Geely Automobile Research Institute at Hangzhou Bay in collaboration with Geely.

+On 23 August 2024, Proton announced that they are partnering with ANSA Motors Limited in Trinidad and Tobago since March 2024 to market and retail their vehicles in the country.

+On 16 December 2024, Proton launched the e.MAS 7 with Prime Minister Anwar Ibrahim as the main guest of honor.
+It will be retailed in Malaysia, Mauritius, Nepal, Singapore and Trinidad and Tobago.